-Black Santa will make a stop at the Cincinnati Art Museum from 1 p.m. – 4 p.m.
+Black Santa will make a stop at the Cincinnati Art Museum from 12 p.m. – 4 p.m.
 He will be greeting children of all ages, reviewing their Christmas lists and taking pictures by the tree.
 Parents are welcome to take their own pictures, as well as download hi-resolution images from The Voice of Black Cincinnati Facebook page from our photographer.

 These Cincinnati holiday activities will keep your family entertained.
 Not to mention all the holiday décor ideas you’ll want to try at home.
 So, go ahead and pull out those ugly elf and reindeer sweaters.
 It is time to be jolly!
 If there are any holiday events we have missed, please let us know at The Voice of Black Cincinnati.

-The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African-Americans in the region.
-Visit our homepage, explore other articles, subscribe to our newsletter or follow us on Facebook for local news, events, job postings, scholarships and a database of local Black-owned businesses.
+The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
+Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.